SEER Stat Fact Sheets: Lung and Bronchus Cancer

 Who Gets This Cancer?

-Lung and bronchus cancer rates are highest in people aged 65-74 years.
+Lung and bronchus cancer is most frequently diagnosed among people aged 65-74.

 - All Races